richardturnnidge/i2c_lessons/README.md

 <B>PCF8574 module</B>
 This is an 8bit digital i/o expander.

+<B>i2ctest.bin</B>
+Place this binary in your MOS directory and you can call it at any timee by typing:
+<i>i2ctest</i>.
+It will list the addresses of all modules attached to the i2c bus.

 Default bus address: $20-28.

 The sample code configures the module, then sends a series of bytes to change the output of 8 LEDs.